Authored by the expert who managed and guided the team behind the Italy Property Pack

 As more individuals seek the benefits of coastal living, the demand continues to push prices upward, especially in sought-after locations like Portofino and Porto Cervo.

-17) Over 70% of Italian homes now have energy certificates due to stricter regulations
+17) By 2025, over 70% of Italian homes are expected to have energy performance certificates due to stricter regulations

 The European Union is on a mission to make buildings more energy-efficient.